Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 #### GAM

 Generalized Additive Models are my personal favorite of the "non-linear" linear models.
-In a very general sense, GAMs are a flexible extension of linear regression that allows for non-linear relationships in the data.
-GAMs are convenient because they don't pick the best method in a one-size-fits-all way, but rather let you choose the smoothing method — and then the GAM chooses how smooth it should be based on the data.
+In a very general sense, GAMs are a flexible extension of linear regression that allows for allows for non-linear relationships in the data.
+If that sounds like the last few models, you’d be right.
+However, GAMs are flexible because they don’t pick the best method, but rather let you choose the smoothing method — and then the GAM chooses how smooth it should be based on the data.
 The most common smoothing methods are splines, LOESS, or kernel smoothers.
 The general form of a GAM is:

 {% raw %}
 $$